jdoner02/academic-paper-discovery/CONTRIBUTING.md

 - Mentioned in release notes for their contributions
 - Given appropriate attribution in code comments

-Thank you for helping advance HRV research through better tooling! 🫀📚
+Thank you for helping advance research through better tooling! 🫀📚